avishkar13/avishkar13/README.md

 # 👋 Hi, I’m [Avishkar Deogharia](https://www.linkedin.com/in/avishkar-deogharia-b6612a290/)

-### 🚀 A passionate **Website Developer** with a keen interest in crafting dynamic web applications and solutions.
+### 🚀 A passionate **Full Stack Web Developer** with a keen interest in crafting dynamic web applications and solutions.

-- 🌱 Currently diving into **Backend Development** to build powerful server-side applications and APIs.
+- 🌱 Currently exploring DevOps to efficiently deploy, scale, and maintain powerful server-side applications and APIs.
 - 👀 Exploring the latest trends and technologies in **Web Development** and always eager to learn more.
 - 🛠️ **Tech Stack**: HTML, CSS, JavaScript, React, Node.js, Express, MongoDB, Tailwind CSS
 - 🌍 I'm open to collaborating on exciting projects and learning from the community.